JorgeArizpe/BasicEncryption-Act/README.md

 ### Rundown of the Algorithm

-This encryption algorithm is a **symmetric block cipher** with basic cryptographic operations designed for educational purposes.
-It uses a sequence of transformations (substitution, bit shifting, and XOR) applied over multiple rounds (10 rounds) to achieve security characteristics like **confusion** and **diffusion**.
-Here's a breakdown:
+This encryption algorithm is a **symmetric block cipher** with basic cryptographic operations.
+It uses a sequence of transformations (substitution, bit shifting, and XOR) applied over multiple rounds (10 rounds) to achieve security with  **confusion** and **diffusion**.

 ### **Steps in Each Round**:
    The algorithm works on blocks of text (character by character).
-It performs three operations in each of the 10 rounds during encryption and then reverses them during decryption.
+It performs four operations in each of the 10 rounds during encryption and then reverses them during decryption.

 #### **Encryption**:
 1. **Substitution**: